 Ensure that appropriate training and support is provided.

 Decide whether to take further action about particular concerns.

 Report to the F.A.I, Police & Social Services where appropriate over suspected cases of child abuse

 Any adult coach, manager or committee member could be approached by a child needing help or guidance.
 Likewise any of the above may be in a position to notice or be concerned about physical or sexual abuse or neglect.
 If a coach, manager or committee member is concerned about a child they must inform the designated person, unless the designated person is the cause of that concern.
-In which case they must inform the Chairman, Mr. Paul Mitchell.
+In which case, they must inform the Chairperson or Club Secretary.
 Information regarding the concerns must be recorded by coach, manager or committee member the on the same day.
 The recording must be a clear, precise and factual account of the observations and must be signed and dated.
 The designated person will decide whether the concerns should be referred to the F.A.I and/or Social Services.
 Concerns will not be discussed with the parents before the designated person has consulted with the F.A.I. and/or Social Services.

 When to Be Concerned